 • Summer 2024 to Fall 2024: Phase 1 trail improvements construction complete

-• Summer 2025 to Fall 2025: Phase 2 trail improvements construction
+• Summer 2025 to Fall 2025: Phase 2 trail improvements completed

 The timeline is subject to change.

 In Fall 2024, the City completed enhancements to a 300-meter section of the natural trail north of the railway bridge in Lambton Woods.
-The improvements included upgrading the trail surface from dirt to amended granular, removing outdated infrastructure, and managing water runoff.
-These upgrades will enhance the user experience, improve park safety, and help protect the sensitive habitat of Lambton Woods.
+The improvements included upgrading the trail surface from dirt to amended granular, removing outdated infrastructure and managing water runoff.
+These upgrades will enhance the user experience, improve park safety and help protect the sensitive habitat of Lambton Woods.

 A map that displays where Phase 1 trail improvements are planned in Lambton Woods.
 Trail improvements will take place directly north of the Lambton Canadian Pacific Railway Bridge.
 Staging for this project will take place in the James Park Garden parking lot.